mankai-chow/FuzzifiED.jl/docs/src/intro.md

 ### Studying conformal defects and boundaries

 Apart from the bulk CFTs, fuzzy sphere can also be used to study their conformal defects and boundaries.
 Deforming a CFT with interactions living on a sub-dimensional defect may trigger a RG flow towards a non-trivial interacting IR fixed point.
-A defect IR theory that own a shrunk conformal symmetry is called a defect CFT.
+A defect IR theory that own a smaller conformal symmetry is called a defect CFT.
 The dCFTs own rich physical structure such as defect operators and bulk-to-defect correlation functions.
 Moreover, a bulk CFT can flow to several different dCFTs.
 So far, the accessible defects/boundaries include the magnetic line defect of 3d Ising CFT, including its defect operator spectrum, correlators, $g$-function, defect changing operators, its cusp, and the conformal boundaries of 3d Ising CFT.

 ##### [Conformal magnetic line defect](@id Hu2023Aug)

 > __[Hu 2023Aug]__ Solving conformal defects in 3d conformal field theory using fuzzy sphere regularisation, Liangdong Hu, Yin-Chen He, and Wei Zhu, [arXiv:2308.01903](https://arxiv.org/abs/2308.01903), [Nat.
 Commun. __15__, 3659 (2024)](https://doi.org/10.1038/s41467-024-47978-y).

 This is the first work that studies conformal defects with fuzzy sphere.
 The simplest example of magnectic line defect of the 3d Ising CFT, where the defect line is completely polarised and the $\mathbb{Z}_2$ symmetry is explicitly broken.
 Taking a defect line along $z$-direction that passes the origin point, after the radial quantisation, this corresponds to the north and south poles of the sphere being polarised.
-Hence, to realise the magnetic line defect on fuzzy sphere, one only needs to apply a pinning magnetic field to the north and south poles (Since only the $m<0$. =+s$ orbital has non-zero amplitude at the north pole and $m=-s$ at the south pole due to the locality, one only need to pin the $m=\pm s$ orbitals).
+Hence, to realise the magnetic line defect on fuzzy sphere, one only needs to apply a pinning magnetic field to the north and south poles (Since only the $m=+s$ orbital has non-zero amplitude at the north pole and $m=-s$ at the south pole due to the locality, one only need to pin the $m=\pm s$ orbitals).

 This work demonstrates that the defect IR fixed point has emergent conformal symmetry $\mathrm{SO}(2,1)\times\mathrm{O}(2)$ : in the operator spectrum, there exists a displacement operator as the non-conservation of stress tensor at exactly $\Delta_\mathrm{D}=2$, and the defect primaries and descendants have integer spacing ; the bulk-to-defect one-point (1-pt) and two-point (2-pt) correlation functions follow a power law.
 This work has identified 6 low-lying defect primary operators and extract their scaling dimensions, as well as computing one-point bulk correlators and two-point bulk-defect correlators.